Due to COVID-19 restrictions the internship program is on hold.

 Intern responsibilities and tasks vary by location and can include conducting research, plan development/review, attending meetings, training and exercise development, grant administration and more.
 Students will be connected with an on-site supervisor for guidance and support.

 The DHSEM Internship Program is an unpaid program.
-Benefits to the internship experience include university credit, practical work experience, state training and networking opportunities.
+Benefits of the internship experience include university credit, practical work experience, state training and networking opportunities.

 We work carefully to match the interests and expertise of each selected intern with a corresponding project.